DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/lectures/week-4/crow-strong-enough.md

 "Strong Enough," the third track from Sheryl Crow's album "Tuesday Night Music Club," stands out due to its well-balanced instrumental parts that complement each other, requiring numerous auditions to fully appreciate and identify all the sounds.
 These elements, along with the strategic panning of instruments, contribute to a musically and timbrally rich track.

+**Starting Questions**

+> 1. What do we think the artist or producer was trying to communicate with these mixing and recording choices?
+> 2. How do elements of this mix relate to other rock tracks of the same era?
+> 3. Corey notes that this recording has become a "classic in terms of sound quality".
+What specifically contributes to this perception?
+What does "classic" mean here?

 #### Detailed Sonic Analysis

 **Introduction**: The piece opens with an ambient synthesizer pad, followed by two acoustic guitars panned left and right, creating an auditory image that is less crisp than typical acoustic guitar recordings.
-This observation is supported by a spectrogram analysis showing limited high frequency content.
 For comparison, listen to other acoustic guitar recordings like [this one](https://cambridge-mt.com/rs2/lmp/acoustic-guitar-01/).

+> Why were the high frequencies of the acoustic guitars rolled off and what effect does this have on the track's overall feel?
+Is this a stylistic choice or a technical decision?

+> The guitar strings may be old and a guitar pickup could be mixed in.
+How do the acoustic guitar and pickup signals blend together in the mix?
+What are the timbral characteristics of this combined sound, and can listeners distinguish the different elements?

 **Vocals**: Crow's lead vocals, characterized by a dry and intense sound, offer a spatial impression with little reverb and a bright timbre.
 This sound contrasts with other vocal performances that use more reverb, such as: